My work is categorised into different "body parts" on the menu. Feel free to browse.

 I began tattooing in 2007 in England.
 My apprenticeship and residency took place at a studio called "London Tattoo" in north London.
-In 2001 I met and got tattooed by my mentor, Xed Lehead, also known as the godfather of Dotwork tattooing, who was never to become my traditional teacher but who thought me more about tattooing than anyone else ever did.
-At the time, Xed worked at one of London's most progressive tattoo studios, “Into You” conducted by Alex Binnie, a very important figure in the British tattoo history.
+In 2001 I met and got tattooed by my mentor, the great tattoo master, Xed Lehead, also known as the godfather of Dotwork tattooing, who was never to become my traditional teacher but who thought me more about tattooing than anyone else ever did.
+At the time, Xed worked at one of London's most progressive tattoo studios, “Into You” conducted by Alex Binnie, a very important figure in British tattoo history.

-In 2009, the king/queen of the London fetish scene and Xed Lehead opened the legendary Divine Canvas tattoo studio in Islington, London.
-I joined them a month later and worked full time at the studio until it closed down as a result of Xeds sudden and terrible nerve damage condition which after 10 years brought an end to it all.
-An incredibly demanding work environment, and with a selected team of some of the world's most innovative artists, Divine Canvas marked its name in the British Tattoo history as a very important studio for the development and advancement of scarification and pattern-based tattooing.
+In 2009, the king/queen of the London fetish scene, Mad Alan, an awesome experimental sculptor known for his gigantic erotic metal sculptures and Xed Lehead opened the legendary Divine Canvas tattoo studio in Islington, London.
+I joined them a month later and worked full time at the studio until as a result of Xed's sudden and terrible nerve damage condition, it all came to an end after an unforgettable decade.
+An incredibly demanding work environment, with an awesome selected team of some of the world's most innovative artists, Divine Canvas marked its name in British Tattoo history as a very important studio for the development and advancement of pattern-based tattooing and heavy body modification.

 It also makes me happy to have my tattoo work on a full-sized silicon arm included in the permanent exhibition, "Hundred hands" curated by Alice Snape at the National Maritime Museum in Cornwall, United Kingdom.